 A fishing boat just in from the outer atolls – unloading in Central Park, San Pedro.

 Important note: Conch is pronounced with a hard K – CONK – not as it appears or how it’s pronounced on Sponge Bob’s show.

 Here at the pretty Conch Shell Inn on Ambergris Caye.

 On Tobacco Caye there are so many shells, they are used to construct sea walls.

 I am kicking myself now…but for years, I have been wondering WHO would wear the conch shell breasts?
-JUST LAST WEEK, a taxi driver at the water taxi was sporting them on a short leather cord around his neck.
+Last year, a taxi driver in Belize City was sporting them on a short leather cord around his neck.
 THE CONCH BREASTS!
 And I didn’t have the guts to ask for a picture.

 What a TIME to be shy.

-Every first time visitor wants to take one of these giant shells home.
+Every first-time visitor wants to take one of these giant shells home.
 Some learn the hard way, that you can not bring one in your carry-on bag.
-The airport security sees this as a security hazard.
-It’s not called a conch for nothing.
+Airport security sees this as a security hazard.

-Belize’s main fishing fleet just last week by the swing bridge in Belize City.
+Here’s a picture of a large portion of the Belize fishing fleet in the Belize River, Belize City.
 Today’s fishing industry in Belize revolves around conch & lobster.
 I know we sell lobster to Red Lobster, I wonder who buys the exported conch…

 And Elvi’s Kitchen has one on the menu that is delicious.